You are here

 Amputation and Rehabilitation Care at Norton Community Hospital

 Limb amputation is a surgical procedure required to preserve and/or enhance life.
-While it is a difficult diagnosis to accept, the procedure is often the best alternative to living with disease and discomfort.
+While it’s a difficult diagnosis to accept, the procedure is often the best alternative to living with disease and discomfort.

-For more information about the amputation rehabilitation program at Norton Community Hospital, please call 276-439-1350
+Please call (276) 439-1350 to learn about the amputation rehabilitation program at Norton Community Hospital.

 New Limb New Life Club